VJZ-Corp/Qt-Color-Picker-Widget/README.md

 # Qt-Color-Palette-Widget
 This is the source code repository of the color picker GUI.
 The actual widget is designed in C++ and many underlying libraries are implemented by Qt.
-All rights reserved to Vincent Zhang.

 <h1>About</h1>